 Having your Google Ads campaigns disapproved can be frustrating.
 If your ads aren’t running, you’re going to get fewer leads and conversions.
 Worst of all, you could end up having your Google Ads account suspended if you don’t fix your disapprovals.

 While Google doesn’t tell you why your ads get disapproved, it can be quite easy to figure it out yourself.
-We’ve listed the ten most common reasons below and the quick fixes you can make to get your campaigns back up and running.
+We’ve listed the ten most common reasons below and the quick fixes you can make to get your paid advertising campaigns back up and running.

 1. Different root domains

 If your root domain in your display URL is rabbitsareawesome.com but your destination URL’s root domain is squirrelsareawesome.com, Google will disapprove your ad.
 Their policy states that the root domains must be the same.